blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Alcohol was sign from Allah.
 Then it changed after drunk Hamza insulted Mohammed as his family slave.
 	- 16:67 Intoxication used to be among the signs from Allah
 	- 47:15 (Wine will be a reward in paradise)
-	- 4:43 (The companions used to drink it)
+	- 4:43 (Don't go to prayer while drunk)
 	- 5:90-91 (Alcohol is from Satan)
 	- Order of Quran Revelation:
 		- Mecca: 12 (53), 16 (70)